You Can Make a Difference

-Director - RUInside
+Directors - RUInside

 RUInside directors administer the RUInside program at correctional facilities.
 They prepare and carry out the class schedule and lesson, recruit workers and develop them, and oversee the work of the students.

-Group Leader - RUInside
+Group Leaders - RUInside

 Group leaders play an active part of each RUInside meeting, including leading the second talk of an RUInside meeting.
-They help to provide biblical counseling and encouragement to students who may be struggling and assist students with their challenges when needed.
+They help to provide counseling and encouragement to students who may be struggling and assist students with their challenges when needed.

 Assistant Director - RUInside / RU Plus